Understanding fraud and abuse: how to protect yourself online

 Domain registrars do not usually have the ability to investigate abusive content.
 When content is on third-party servers, registrars cannot take action since it is hosted elsewhere.
 Therefore, if the primary concern of the reported issue is related to the content, a more effective solution would be to report it to the hosting provider.

-If you have a concern about a domain registered with Namecheap or hosted on our servers, you can submit a ticket to our Legal & Abuse team.
+If you have a concern about a domain registered with Namecheap or hosted on our servers, you can submit a report to our Legal & Abuse team.

 Types of online fraud and abuse